codeforpdx/dwellinglybackend/CONTRIBUTING.md

 #### Updating development branch

-To update your development branch with the latest changes run:
+To update your development branch with the latest changes:

 1. First checkout the development branch if not already checked out.
  - Then run: `git checkout development`